 - After exposure: applying a vitamin E‑rich product helps restore the skin’s antioxidant reserve.

-- Practical products: many natural vegetable oils contain vitamin E. Our REVATUA oils and balms are also fortified with vitamin E.
+- Practical products: many natural vegetable oils contain vitamin E. Our REVATUA oils and balms are also fortified with vitamin E. For example our virgin coconut oil or tamanu oil.

 - Frequency: daily use on exposed areas or after long outdoor days; adjust for skin type and area (prefer coconut oil for the body and a face‑appropriate oil for the face).